 The Tasmanian Museum and Art Gallery is also a must see, not only for its collection but also the historic buildings incorporated in the complex.
 They include Tassie’s oldest public building, the Commissariat, and the Bond Store, constructed in 1826.

 The latter was largely engulfed by the wrap-around classical revival-style Customs House built in 1902, but from the rear the original building is clearly visible.

 A word of warning: you are going to eat a lot in Hobart.

 The food is absolutely extraordinary and how the locals aren’t rolling down the street is anyone’s guess.

-On to lunch and while the days of buying fresh seafood straight off the trawlers at Constitution Dock have come to an end, the next best thing is fish and chips from one of the floating seafood stands permanently moored there.
+On to lunch, and while the days of buying fresh seafood straight off the trawlers at Constitution Dock have come to an end, the next best thing is fish and chips from one of the floating seafood stands permanently moored there.
 The garrulous seagull population can’t be wrong.

-Featured: Asian Gourmet on the Pier
+Review: Asian Gourmet on the Pier

 Locals and tourists alike are drawn by the scent of spices, diverse Oriental flavours and beautiful views of Sullivans Cove marina, which is right on the restaurant’s Elizabeth Pier doorstep.